 At any time within one year after completing any dividend or partial redemption of the sort referred to above, we will have the right to issue shares of the series of common stock that does not relate to the Group in question in exchange for outstanding shares of the series of common stock that relates to that Group at a 10% premium (based on the average market value of the relevant series of common stock as compared to the average market value of the other series of common stock during the 20 consecutive trading day period ending on the 5th trading day immediately preceding the date on which Cendant mails the notice of exchange to holders of the relevant series).
-In determining whether to effect any such exchange following such a dividend or partial redemption, we would, in addition to other matters, consider whether the remaining assets of such Group continue to constitute a viable business, the number of shares of such common stock remaining issued and outstanding, the per share market price of such common stock and the ongoing cost of continuing to have a separate series of such common stock outstanding.
+In determining whether to effect any such exchange following such a dividend or partial redemption, we would, in addition to other matters, consider whether the remaining assets of such Group continue to constitute a viable business, the number of shares of such common stock and the ongoing cost of continuing to have a separate series of such common stock outstanding.